 But art is not simply the production of an artefact that can be appreciated in this way.
 Consider landscapes.
 Most of us would be moved by the sight of a craggy mountain peak, framed by a glacier below and spume of cloud and brilliantly blue sky above.
 A cell-phone photograph of the mountain might capture all of this; you might enjoy the vista vicariously by looking at the photograph.
 Nevertheless, the fact that it evokes an aesthetic response (by capturing the qualities of its subject) is not sufficient to give it artistic merit.
 Yet it exemplifies many of the scene’s primary attractors.
 A photograph’s artistic merit is actually independent of the beauty of the scene it portrays; a portrayal of squalor could be great art.

 Now, the point just made does not tell against accounts that treat the aesthetic of natural objects as distinct from that of art.
 Semir Zeki (1999) and V. S. Ramachandran and William Hirstein (1999) do just this.
 Their idea is that art’s merit lies in distilling or exaggerating something important to visual processes.
 If this is right, artistic beauty could be assessed by the effectiveness of the distillation, and the mountain mentioned above could be assessed independently of the photograph.
 (These authors are predominantly concerned with visual art.)
 But even if the primary attractors of art are different from those of normal perception, these attractors are not sufficient to mark something off as art—for instance, you could have a crude or kitschy rendition of what these authors identify as an appealing characteristic of art.
 (As far as I can tell, a soft porn centrefold satisfies Ramachandran and Hirstein’s appeal to the peak shift effect.)
 Obviously, this misses something important.
+(Jennifer McMahon 2000 makes related observations.)

 Art has another universal characteristic—it has secondary attractors that combine with the primary attractors in special ways.
 Form, technique, and fine execution are important in all traditional art forms, even where they are supererogatory with respect to the primary attractors.
 The secondary attractors have to do with how the primary attractors are deployed.
 Art appreciation always includes an appreciation of this “how.”
 Consider, for example, the following statement: